0Slaye/42-cpp_canonical/README.md

 ## Install

-To install Cpp_canonical you need to clone the repository in your 'home' directory.
+To install cpp_canonical you need to clone the repository in your 'home' directory.

 ```bash
 cd && git clone https://github.com/0Slaye/42-cpp_canonical.git